See notes about starting and stopping the Auto Check feature. The notes are at the bottom of this HELP page.

 Under the player names is a line which tells you how many Red 3's have been exchanged by each team.
 This line is only shown if the Host has enabled the option allowing Red 3's to be exchanged for a replacement card.

-If the Host has chosen to include Monthly Fun Rules for this game then a message will appear here saying "Monthly Rules Active".
-Tap the HOUSE RULES button at the bottom of the screen to find out what the special monthly rules are for this game.
-Monthly Fun rules change each month.
+If the Host has chosen to include Special Fun Rules for this game then a message will appear here saying "Special Rules Active".
+Tap the HOUSE RULES button at the bottom of the screen to find out what the special rules are for this game.
+These are special rules such as Exploding 4's, Extra bonus points for books of Queens or Kings, passing cards to partner, starting gifts of 3 Kings, 2 Aces, or a Joker, etc. These rules are only in effect if the Host has enabled them.

 Game Info (the Right box):